steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 In all practicality, this resulted in basically no app using `os_log` directly, which completely defeats the point.
 The most used logging frameworks to date seem to be [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) and [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).

-This has been a point of personal frustration for me; there are [multiple](https://developer.apple.com/forums/thread/66984) forum entries where people are just baffled that this doesn’t exist.
-I’ve brought this up every year in the WWDC labs except for in 2020.
+The inability to access logs has been a point of personal frustration; there are [multiple](https://developer.apple.com/forums/thread/66984) forum entries where people are just baffled that this doesn’t exist.
+I’ve brought it up every year in the WWDC labs except for in 2020.
 The usual answer is “Apple cares about privacy, so accessing logs is a no-go,” but the alternative is that people use other logging frameworks that have no privacy-preserving features built in.

 At [PSPDFKit](https://pspdfkit.com/), we tried switching to `os_log` but hit the same issues: Our customers depend on [a custom log handler](https://pspdfkit.com/guides/ios/current/features/logging/#custom-log-handler) that integrates our log messages with their infrastructure.
-To date, this can be done with OSLog only using SPI.
+To date, this can only be done with OSLog using SPI.[^2]

+[^2]: System Programming Interface.
+This is a private API that’s used within Apple’s frameworks.
+As such, it’s extremely rare that SPI is changed, unlike completely internal private APIs.

 ## New in iOS 14: OSLogStore

-With [`OSLogStore`](https://developer.apple.com/documentation/oslog/oslogstore), Apple added API to access the log archive programmatically.
+With [`OSLogStore`](https://developer.apple.com/documentation/oslog/oslogstore), Apple added an API to access the log archive programmatically.
 It allows accessing `OSLogEntryLog`, which contains all the log information you’ll possibly ever need.

 The new store access is available for all platform versions of 2020.
 It’s the missing piece in the `os_log` story that finally will get us the best of both worlds.
 Let’s look at how this works: